-To ensure the best possible care for these students, parents who are not permanently resident in the UK should appoint a guardian in the UK to act with their full authority.
+To ensure the best possible care for students, parents who are not permanently resident in the UK should appoint a guardian in the UK to act with their full authority.

-From 29 May 2025 it will be a UKVI requirement to provide your guardian details as part of the visa application process.
+From 29 May 2025 it will be a UKVI requirement to provide guardian details as part of any child student visa application process and this guidance forms the basis for all of Earlscliffe's guardian requirements..